intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 longer be relied upon to function correctly.

 HTTP has a number of very effective extension points in addition to the aforementioned header fields.
-It also has some examples of extension point that are so rarely used that it is possible that they are not at all usable.
+It also has some examples of extension points that are so rarely used that it is possible that they are not at all usable.
 Extension points in HTTP that might be unwise to use include the extension point on each chunk in the chunked transfer coding {{?HTTP=RFC7230}}, the ability to use